Environmentally Sustainable Design

 STORM assesses stormwater quality outcomes for small to medium-scale developments, as part of an ESD assessment.
 The STORM Calculator inputs include the total development area and all impervious areas (including impervious areas where no treatment will be provided for stormwater runoff).
 The calculator enables users to select from a range of WSUD treatment types.

-An overall STORM score of at least 100 per cent is required to demonstrate that best practice stormwater management has been achieved.
+An overall STORM score of at least 100% is required to demonstrate that best practice stormwater management has been achieved.

 MUSIC